twinbasic/documentation/docs/_samples/packages/importpackagefromfile.md

+---
+Title: Importing a package from a TWINPACK file
+category: package
+order: 3
+---

 ### Importing a package from a TWINPACK file

 To import a package directly from a TWINPACK file (instead of using TWINSERV), follow these steps.